How Circadian Rhythm and the Gut Microbiome Shape Natural Sleep

 5️⃣ Reset Your Sleep Cycle Naturally: Gut, Light, Timing & Microbiome Harmony

-If you’re looking for a melatonin-free solution that directly supports the microbial and hormonal pathways discussed in this Sleep Hub, explore Sleepy-Biome™ — our microbiome-based sleep support formula.
+If you’re looking for a probiotic sleep support that directly supports the microbial and hormonal pathways discussed in this Sleep Hub, explore Sleepy-Biome™ — our microbiome-based sleep support formula.

 Sleepy-Biome™ is designed to work with the exact systems highlighted here: